 Once completed, this form will be the record of the screening and, where applicable, the EqIA of the policy or practice.
 All full EqIAs are published.

 A. Policy or Practice (name or brief description):

-At present, desktop users of MyED have a large number of channels available to them, such as Catering, Room Booking, Event Booking, Finance, Maps, and so on.
+At present, desktop users of MyED have a large number of content channels available to them, and mobile users only a small number of high-priority channels.